Are you planning to visit Sayulita in Mexico?

 Is Sayulita safe?

-Sayulita is safe, but as always when you travel, keep your passports and money secure and be aware of your surroundings at all time.
+Sayulita is safe, but when you travel, keep your passports and money secure and be aware of your surroundings at all times.

 Where are the best places to stay in Sayulita?